 Greta’s parents were George Henry Bedford and Eliza Clements.
-Looking them up on the 1911 census, Jodie discovers that George was a grave digger at St Marylebone Cemetery.
+Looking them up in the 1911 census records, Jodie discovers that George was a grave digger at St Marylebone Cemetery.
 His wife, Eliza, was born in Eastville, Boston, Lincolnshire.
 Looking at the names of the children, there is no sign of Walter.

 When Walter was four his mother Eliza married George Bedford.
 In all they had eight children together.
 The 1901 census shows John W Clements (Walter) aged seven living with his grandparents in Lincolnshire.
 Eliza, however, has moved in with George Bedford in Finchley, leaving her son Walter behind.
 “The idea of a little kid being left.
 It’s slightly heartbreaking.
 I wonder if she saw him again.
 It would have been quite a journey to make,” Jodie says.

 Next Jodie is shown an article from the Boston Guardian dated Saturday 24 October 1914.
 It reports that 21-year old Walter Clements has volunteered to work for the Red Cross Netley Hospital in Southampton.
 Jodie can understand his desire to move somewhere new and forge a new identity, but is sad knowing where this journey will end.
 To find out more, she follows his trail to the site of Netley Military Hospital in Hampshire.

 The writer Philip Hoare meets Jodie and shows her around the site.
 Unfortunately, the chapel is all that remains of the original hospital, but he shows her an aerial photograph which shows the vast extent of the original complex.
 The main hospital was a quarter of a mile long, the biggest brick building of its time.